 2. Raise your perspective

 The world is your oyster.
 You own what you see.
+I started with photography through the need to write battle reports of my tabletop games.

 Get up high with your perspective.
 Take your lens to new heights.
 By pointing your view downward, you are above the fray.